 - Clear Goals and Expectations.
 As I am sure you know from past coaching successes and failures, clear expectations is one of the most vital ingredients in leading a team.
-For instance, a basketball coach I know lays out his ABC’S for the team…Academics, Basketball, Community, and Service.
-Each of these tenants has several points that he advocates throughout the season.
-All of his players know the ABC’S and the team culture is built around these fundamental ideas.
+For instance, a basketball coach I know lays out their ABC’s for the team…Academics, Basketball, Community, and Service.
+Each of these tenants has several points that they advocate throughout the season.
+All of their players know the ABC’s and the team culture is built around these fundamental ideas.

 - Use Your Supporting Cast.
-Utilize different members of team in developing the team culture.
+Utilize different members of your team in developing the team culture.
 Captains, assistant coaches, parents, etc. can all facilitate team identity.
-For instance, if there are certain tasks that could be taken on by others then delegate to the appropriate member(s) of the team.
-Spreading the group work around will foster a sense of ownership in players and support staff.
+For instance, if there are certain tasks that could be taken on by others, then delegate to the appropriate member(s) of the team.
+Spreading the work around will foster a sense of ownership in players and support staff.
 Also, getting everyone involved in deciding on team goals and expectations can alleviate discipline and team chemistry issues during the season.
 Having everyone understand their unique role is vital to overall success.
 For instance, helping a bench player understand the contribution that he or she makes during practice or with other tasks (and helping others see the importance of that role as well) can really help in commitment to the team.
-However, remember that ultimately you as the coach set the tone with expectations so make sure your entire supporting cast are working towards the same goals!
+Remember that, ultimately, you as the coach set the tone with expectations so make sure your entire supporting cast are working towards the same goals!

 - Show Off Your Culture.
 It is important to find tangible ways to show off your culture.
 Items such as T-shirts with a special team saying or signs that show off a team uniqueness definitely provide a feeling of team that facilitates a sense of identity.
 These items do not need to be costly but do need to focus your team around those things that make your culture unique.